tanakamasayuki/vscode-arduino-cli-wrapper/README.md

 - `arduino-cli-wrapper.additionalArgs`: Extra arguments appended to every invocation (array)
 - `arduino-cli-wrapper.verbose`: Adds `--verbose` to compile/upload
 - `arduino-cli-wrapper.compileWarnings`: Warning level passed to `arduino-cli compile` (`--warnings`)
+- `arduino-cli-wrapper.lint.m5gfxIncludes`: Header list treated as M5GFX family for include-order linting
+- `arduino-cli-wrapper.lint.fsIncludes`: Header list treated as filesystem-related for include-order linting

+## Include Order Lint

+- Applies to `.ino` files in the workspace.
+- When an M5GFX header (from `arduino-cli-wrapper.lint.m5gfxIncludes`) appears before a filesystem header (from `arduino-cli-wrapper.lint.fsIncludes`) in the same translation unit, the extension emits an error diagnostic.
+- The default header lists cover the common M5GFX and filesystem headers; customize them per project via the settings above.
+- Diagnostics refresh automatically as documents change or when the settings are updated.

 ## Requirements